robbob42/kronk/README.md

 └── kronk.py

 ```
 ## 💻 Development Environment Setup

-Follow these steps to run Kronk on a local development machine (e.g., Mac, Windows, or Linux).
+Follow these steps to run Kronk on a local development machine.

 1.  **Clone the Repository:**
     ```bash